-Around the West Maui Mountains, along the Kahekili Highway (30), there are always good views and some worthwhile stops, such as the town of Lahaina.
-If you have the time, you should plan a half or full day trip along here.
-Between short hikes or snorkeling tours, you can take relaxing breaks at the beautiful beaches and resorts.
+Around the West Maui Mountains and along the Kahekili Highway (30), there are always good views and some worthwhile stops, such as the town of Lahaina.
+If you have the time, you should plan a half or full-day trip here.
+Between short hikes or snorkelling tours, you can take relaxing breaks at the beautiful beaches and resorts.

 For many who travel on the Kahekili Highway, the destination of their tour is the Nakalele Blowhole.
 A hole in a lava bank very close to the sea, through which water shoots explosively into the air.

 Good to know